surifirstpin/biplus_documentation/docs/DataRun.md

 ## Order  (Ascending / Descending)

-To view the column data in ascending and descending orders add the fields in order section and select the desired view for the column fiel.
+To view the column data in ascending and descending orders add the fields in order section and select the desired view for the column field.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/7c178d95ca9160ecb5b41289894133fd10ce37cd/images/sorting1.png)